YanivShahar1/YanivShahar1/README.md

 😉 My name is Yaniv and I'm a computer science student.

-👀 Interested in AI (Machine learning , Deep Learning, NLP , Computer Vision), and quantum computing !
+👀 Interested in AI and quantum computing !

 📫 Feel free to contact me any time ! yanivshahar97@gmail.com